+DevOps teams and developers have introduced several approaches to software testing.
 In this article, you will learn about two fundamental types of software testing, unit testing and integration testing, and how your team can implement them in your CI/CD pipelines to validate your code quickly and deliver new features to your users with confidence.

 What is unit testing?

-, you cannot test the private functions.
-Special compiler instructions or flags will sometimes help get around these restrictions.
+Other factors can limit the usefulness of unit testing as well.
+For example, in programming languages with access modifiers such as private or public, you can’t test the private functions.
+Sometimes there are special compiler instructions or flags to help get around these restrictions.
 Otherwise, you need to apply code changes to make these restricted helpers accessible for unit testing.

-A key factor that makes unit testing a good choice is its execution speed.
-Since these tests should be free of side effects, you will want to run them directly without involving any other system.
-Ideally, this includes no dependencies on the underlying operating system, such as file system access or network capabilities.
-In practice, some dependencies may exist.
-Other dependencies can be swapped out to allow for testing in isolation.
-This process is called mocking.
+Execution speed is one of the key benefits of unit testing.
+These tests should be free from side effects, so you can run them directly without involving any other system.
+This should include no dependencies on the underlying operating system, such as file system access or network capabilities.

 Unit testing is also the heart of an advanced software development process called test-driven development.
 In the test-driven dev process, DevOps professionals and developers write tests before implementation.
 The goal is to have the specification of a single unit roll out before its realization.